SanazME/Algorithm-DataStructure/trees/README.md

 print(isBalanced(root))
 ```
+### Traverse a Tree

-**Pre-order Tree Traversal**: Pre-order traversal is to visit the root first.
+**1. Pre-order Tree Traversal**: Pre-order traversal is to visit the root first.
 Then traverse the left subtree.
 Finally, traverse the right subtree.

-**In-order Traversal**: In-order traversal is to traverse the left subtree first.
+**2. In-order Traversal**: In-order traversal is to traverse the left subtree first.
 Then visit the root.
 Finally, traverse the right subtree.
 Typically, **for binary search tree, we can retrieve all the data in sorted order using in-order traversal.**

-**Post-order Traversal**: Post-order traversal is to traverse the left subtree first.
+**3. Post-order Traversal**: Post-order traversal is to traverse the left subtree first.
 Then traverse the right subtree.
 Finally, visit the root.
 It is worth noting that **when you delete nodes in a tree, deletion process will be in post-order.
 That is to say, when you delete a node, you will delete its left child and its right child before you delete the node itself.**

 Also, **post-order is widely use in mathematical expression.
 It is easier to write a program to parse a post-order expression. you can easily handle the expression using a stack.
 Each time when you meet a operator, you can just pop 2 elements from the stack, calculate the result and push the result back into the stack.**